Oyatillo-tech/Oyatillo-tech/README.md

 - 👋 Hi, I’m @Oyatillo-tech
-- 👀 I’m interested in frontend developing
+- 👀 I’m Fullstack developer
-- 🌱 I’m currently learning javaskript
+- 🌱 I’m currently learning React and Node.js and did about 12 fullstack projects
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - ⚡ Fun fact: I love droving